K-Nearest-Neighbor classifiers

 Using the knn function

-Unlike previous methods where we train a system based on data and then make classifications, for KNN the trained system is just a set of data–no statistics are actually calculated from it.
+Unlike previous methods where we train a system based on data and then make classifications, for KNN the trained system is just a set of cases–no statistics are actually calculated from it.
 A number of libraries and functions are available:

 Libraries and functions.